meielerol/interactive-visualizations-challenge/README.md

 The dataset shows that there is a small set of microbial species that were present in more than 70% of people while the rest were relatively rare.

+## Webpage

+To run the website:
+- download the files
+- open the html file using a live server (otherwise information may not load correctly)

+The HTML page code can be found [here](https://github.com/meielerol/interactive-visualizations-challenge/blob/main/index.html).

+The JavaScript page code can be found [here](https://github.com/meielerol/interactive-visualizations-challenge/blob/main/static/js/app.js).

+The Data JSON can be found [here](https://github.com/meielerol/interactive-visualizations-challenge/tree/main/data).

 ## Dropdown Menu

 Allows users to select the Test Subject ID they would like to see the data for.